How to Prevent a Basement Flood and What to Do If It Happens

 - Consider shutting off the electrical power if it’s safe to do so and, if you use gas and smell it, leave right away and contact your gas company.

-At Reliance™, we not only fix plumbing problems, we can help you avoid them.
-And because we know every minute counts in an emergency, we’ll tackle your job with speed and efficiency.
+At Reliance, we not only fix plumbing problems, but we can also help you avoid them.
 You’ll also receive one-year parts and labour warranty coverage.*

-Plus, consider a convenient Reliance Plumbing Protection Plan.
-It can save you plumbing service costs over time and lessen the risks associated with basement flooding.
+Consider a convenient Reliance Plumbing Protection Plan.
+It can save you plumbing service costs over time.

 Our Protection Plans**: